Noite (novel)

-Noite (Night) is a novel, written by the famed Brazilian writer Érico Veríssimo in 1954.
+Noite (Night) is a novel written by Brazilian writer Érico Veríssimo in 1954.

 Plot summary

 In the 1950s, a man finds himself in the middle of the streets of Porto Alegre with a wallet full of money... and no memory of any past events.

 He finds two "vultures of the night", enigmatic noctivague figures with a high penchant for bohemian lifestyles.
 The "vultures" (called The Master and The Hunchback) take the man on a surrealistic journey through the darkest places of the city, to "enjoy the night": a funeral parlor, the emergency service of a hospital, a deluxe whorehouse and a low-level working class cabaret.